affilirator/thekitchen-pot/src/content/blog/best-2-slice-toaster.md

 As such, there is need to consider the features and the functionality of any 2 slice toaster before dismissing it on account of pricing!

-You'll be shocked to realize that expensive 2 slice toasters will not always grant you 100% satisfaction.
+You’ll be shocked to realize that expensive 2 slice toasters will not always grant you 100% satisfaction.
 The best thing to do is taking a pause, decide on your budget, make a checklist, then do the shopping based on the features of your ideal 2 slice toaster.

 But if you aren’t on a tight budget, it’s better to go for an expensive model that will serve you for an extended period.
 It also gives you incredible prestige!